 Due to these known cases, Bayer, the Roundup manufacturer, has set aside $9.6 billion to resolve Roundup cancer claims.
 They have also submitted a proposal to settle future claims in a $2 billion class-action lawsuit.
 The last word on this proposal was that Federal Judge Vincent Chhabria would hear it in May 2021.

 Bayer and Monsanto have faced numerous lawsuits over their Roundup product.
-Most of which were filed by farmworkers and gardeners who developed cancer after using the product.
+Most of these were filed by farmworkers and gardeners who developed cancer after using the product.
 Many of the people living with cancer have been awarded compensation amounts in millions of dollars.
 There are an estimated 125,000+ cases currently and expected to go through the court system.

-If you or a loved one have developed cancer after using Roundup, you could be eligible for financial compensation and should seek legal help to file your claim.
-Don't let corporate greed and negligence continue.
-It's time to hold them accountable.
+If you or a loved one has developed cancer after using Roundup, you could be eligible for financial compensation and should seek legal help to file your claim.
+Don’t let corporate greed and negligence continue.
+It’s time to hold them accountable.